Delicate-Kim/FluidX3D-Cd-tool/README.md

 Left: vortical structures visualized with the Q-criterion (color represents speed).
 Right: live monitoring of the drag coefficient C<sub>d</sub>.
 Both videos are shown at 10× speed.

 After ~10,000 time steps, the sphere case stabilizes at C<sub>d</sub> ≈ 0.351 at Re ≈ 1,000,000.
 Using realistic mosquito-scale parameters—flight speed u = 2 m/s, body length L = 5 mm, and air ν ≈ 1.48×10⁻⁵ m²/s—the Reynolds number is Re = uL/ν ≈ 676, and C<sub>d</sub> ≈ 0.655.
-The setup.cpp is given as below.
+The `setup.cpp` for mosquito case is given as below.

 ```cpp